Everton village

 Everton Village Society is made up of a small group of villagers from Everton who enjoy staging events for the benefit of the whole village and beyond.

-200 CLUB WINNERS for MAY 2022
+200 CLUB WINNERS for MARCH 2025

 Everton Village Hall is a registered charity and is run by a group of volunteers who live in the village.
 The management committee is made up of a chairman, secretary, treasurer, bookings secretary and general committee members.
 The committee meet every two months.
 Each year the committee organise a “200 Club” to raise funds towards the upkeep of the hall.
 Tickets cost £6 each and go on sale in March.
 If you would like to get involved with the operation of the village hall, please speak to a committee member or contact us via the Contacts page.